-50 Xirau (1895-1946) graduated both in philosophy and Law in Barcelona, then in Madrid gained a Ph.D. in Philosophy under Ortega y Gasset and also a Ph.D. in Law and Social Sciences.
+Xirau, aged 34, had arrived in Cambridge in October to be a visiting professor for a couple of terms, thanks to an exchange program promoted by in Philosophy under Ortega y Gasset and also a Ph.D. in Law and Social Sciences.
 In 1923 he was amongst the founders of the Unió Socialista de Catalunya.
 Appointed Professor of Logic in Salamanca in 1926, two years later he moved to Barcelona, where he was the founder of the Seminar of Pedagogy, from which a specific course followed later, and Director of the Faculty of Philosophy in 1933-37.
 The advance of Franco's army into Catalonia forced him to take shelter in France.
 He held some conferences in England in 1936 but was in Cambridge again only in 1937 for a lecture ('Luis de León, poeta y filósofo'), and spent a few months there again in 1939 before leaving for Mexico, where he was Professor of Philosophy at the Universidad Nacional Autónoma.
 Cf. De Puig (1982-1983).